williiam-tran/ttl-class-sync/content/index.md

 ## Secondary School

 ### The Muted Aftermath
 A got-away-with-it-somehow spoiled brat ended up in the top class of the top secondary school.
-I came to my senses only much later on, back then I was still feigning ignorance and acting on impulse, as most kids would.
+I came to my senses only much later on, back then I was still feigning ignorance and acting on impulse, as most children would.

-The school wasn't too far from my house, but it was still far enough for a kid to go on his own, and my parents couldn't drop me off.
+The school wasn't too far from my house, but still far enough for a kid to go on his own, and my parents couldn't drop me off either.
 Therefore, I got this uncalled-for luxury of going to school by taxi — yep, a taxi, alongside my neighborhood friends.
 Truly a story to be bragging about, for bourgeois families.

 The academic life went south from here 😅 as the impetuous desires got the better of me.
 I skipped classes more than I skipped meals.

 I would told the driver to stop by the net on the way to school =))) and he would happily do so, since he was paid.
-Not my kid, not my problem 😂😂 Gotta respect that attitude though.
+Not my kid, not my problem 😂😂 Gotta respect that attitude.
 Had a lot of fun and a lot of bad grades...
+Everything was on a downward spiral

 ### Underappreciated Youth
 I formed bonds with most of my closest friends here with the most unfiltered, raw, and rough version of myself, and the same goes for them.
 These low-maintenance relationships I believe will stay unstained, growing stronger yet unaffected by time and distance.